dreamix-fmi-course-2024/web-development-with-java-lab/lab03/tasks.md

 ```

-For EventService expand with implementing the following interface
+For EventService expand the logic by implementing the following interface

 ```java
 /**